Extremadura: Spanish Land of Conquistadors

 From Madrid to Oropesa by Train

 The best way to get to Oropesa de Toledo is by train.
 There are around five trains per day, usually distributed throughout the day.
 The journey is under 2 hours.
-You can check and buy the ticket at: www.renfe.com (unfortunately this website is not very user friendly and tickets and timetables are not available online until two to three weeks before the date) or on the phone number: 902 320 320.
+You can check and buy the ticket at: www.renfe.com (unfortunately this website is not very user-friendly and tickets and timetables are not available online until two to three weeks before the date) or on the phone number: 902 320 320.
 We recommend you buy a return ticket to Madrid at the same time you get the train ticket from Madrid to Oropesa.
-This will avoid spending time on the last day going to the station to buy the ticket.
-The first accommodation is 2 km from train station so a taxi is recommended.
-Or alternately, you can phone the first accommodation for transfer.Climate
+This will avoid spending time on the last day going to the station to buy a ticket.
+The first accommodation is 2 km from the train station so a taxi is recommended.
+Or alternately, you can phone the first accommodation for a transfer.Climate

 Please check local conditions before your arrival.